Psychotherapy and Counselling are both terms used to describe talking therapy and whilst very similar, there are some subtle differences as well.

 Cognitive Behavioural Therapy (CBT) Rational Emotive Behavioural Therapy (REBT) and Transactional Analysis are all methods I use to analyse what’s going on in your present situation with tools and coping mechanisms to help you get through the difficulties you face on a daily basis.
 Alongside these, I work with the theories of Carl Rodgers, Sigmund Freud, Maslow and Gestalt.

 Adopting a Psychodynamic approach which is supported by the relationship between us as client and therapist, I am client focused, flexible and offer therapy that is tailored to fit your individual needs.
-I offer a FREE INITIAL CONSULTATION to discuss your issues further and decide the best course of treatment to support you.
+I offer an INITIAL CONSULTATION to discuss your issues further and decide the best course of treatment to support you.